Welcome to Middlefork Student ServicesAll student services are under the supervision of Emily Dunham, Director of Student Services

 More information regarding early childhood special education services is available through the Early Childhood Web page of the Illinois State Board of Education @ http://www.isbe.state.il.us/earlychi/default.htm

 Learning Resource services are provided to students that demonstrate unique educational programming needs.
 Therefore, special education services are NOT necessarily contingent upon eligibility under the Individuals With Disabilities Education Improvement Act (IDEIA), and often occur in the context of an RtI process.

-At Middlefork School, two full-time certified special education teachers, with support of a number of teaching associates and in collaboration with our general education staff, provide assessment,remedial instruction, pre-teaching, direct instruction, co-teaching,curriculum modification, curricular/instructional differentiation support, emotional/behavioral support, and case management services.Every effort is made to provide our special education resource services in the general education classroom (Least Restrictive Environment).
+At Middlefork School, three full-time certified special education teachers, with support of a number of teaching associates and in collaboration with our general education staff, provide assessment,remedial instruction, pre-teaching, direct instruction, co-teaching,curriculum modification, curricular/instructional differentiation support, emotional/behavioral support, and case management services.Every effort is made to provide our special education resource services in the general education classroom (Least Restrictive Environment).

 For more information regarding special education resource services at Middlefork School, please contact: